AndyFooGuoZhen/React-course/README.md

 In this case, the outcome would be "Success from p and resolved from b"

-## Automatically passing result from previosu promise to current resolve
+## Automatically passing result from previous promise to current resolve

 ```
 let p =  new Promise((resolve, reject)=>{